curriculum vitae writing tips and templates

 - And, interestingly, over 60% of HR departments said that the inclusion of a photograph with the CV adversely affected their opinion of the applicant.

 Many of the principles above and on the remainder of this page apply to video CVs, when and if you make one.
-When you do, you can post it free on the Businessballs Community, where a growing audience awaits what you have to offer.

 While certain CV writing principles are quite fixed and widely accepted, a few issues are open to interpretation and are a matter for personal decision.
 The main examples of variation and choice explained in this section are: